coryburt/coryburt.github.io/_posts/2017-10-23-The-Fable-of-the-Gullible-Gulls.md

 The fable of the Gullible Gulls is *not* a moral tale about the follies of socialism and the evils of the dole at all.&nbsp;
-It is, more accurately, a tragic story of the evils of greed, and how the follies of overexploitation and overconsumption -- things that are not inherent to socialism but rather to unfettered capitalism -- can devastate even the most resilient species.
+It is, more accurately, a tragic story of the evils of greed, and how the follies of overexploitation and overconsumption -- things that are not inherent to socialism but rather to unfettered capitalism -- can devastate even the most resilient species...
+Including us.